 Every job has a specific tool that best suits the needs of the task.
 Pairing the right tools with the job on a construction site will reduce wasted time and money.
 Mixing construction material, such as cement or epoxy, is one of those tasks that requires using tools optimized for the process.
 While a drill may be a commonly used tool for mixing on construction sites, it is one of the least effective, especially for heavier substances.
 Would a concrete mixing drill or mortar drill mixer be more suitable for the job for example?
-The question should not be can you mix cement with a drill, but should you?
+The question should not be can you mix cement with a drill but should you?
 Better solutions exist for more powerful, even mixing of all materials from thin to thick.

 Power.
 The design of drill motors optimizes speed over power to reduce the time needed for drilling holes.
 Less power and higher speeds work well when creating holes or inserting screws.
 These attributes don’t work when using a large mixing paddle or a drill to mix concrete.

 Drill motors typically lack the ability to turn a drill mixer attachment through heavy materials.
 Paddles require powerful motors to turn, especially for extended mixing times.
 Drill motors used for small batch mixing often overheat due to their inability to handle the extra force of turning a paddle.
 Nor do they work well for long mixing times.

 Speed.
 Drills have small motors that allow for handheld use when drilling into various materials.
 Their relatively tiny gearboxes don’t efficiently transform the bit speed into torque.
 When using a mixing drill bit, or drill attachment for mixing concrete, the small gears cannot generate the turning power needed to move the attachment through heavy or viscous substances.
 In some instances, drill motors may work for briefly mixing lightweight liquids in very small amounts.
 But in the case of a cement mixing drill, for example, they cannot perform as needed for mixing large volumes or dense materials.

 Overheating.
 The importance of pairing a tool with enough power to do a given job can extend its life.
 Motor strain leads to overheating of the power tool and premature wear and tear.
 Either smoking or a hot exterior on a drill during mixing indicates a serious problem with the motor working too hard to get the job done.
 Continuing to use the drill will turn it into a useless brick, wasting time and money on the job site.